multiformats/multibase/rfcs/Base36.md

 1. Counting the number of leading 0 bytes (Z).
 2. Interpreting the rest of the byte array as a big-endian unsigned integer (N).
-3. Concatenating a length Z string of '0' characters with the decimal representation of N.
+3. Concatenating a length Z string of '0' characters with the base36 representation of N.

 A byte array is encoded to multibase base36 by prefixing its base36 encoding